What Is Scaffolding?

-4. Put Logs: Put logs are the transverse horizontal members that are 90 cm in length and are generally spaced 120 cm apart.
+4. Put Logs: Put logs are transverse horizontal members that are 90 cm in length and are generally spaced 120 cm apart.
 They are provided to support the working platform.

-5. Transoms: When both the ends of put logs are connected with ledgers, it is called transoms.
+5. Transoms: When both ends of putlogs are connected with ledgers, it is called transoms.

-6. Boarding: Boarding is a horizontal member supported by put logs.
+6. Boarding: Boarding is a horizontal member supported by putlogs.
 It is used to enable the mason and materials.

-7. Guard Rail: It is similar to ledgers, used for a better protection at the working level.
+7. Guard Rail: It is similar to ledgers and is used for better protection at the working level.

 Different types of scaffolding are described below:

-Brick layer’s scaffolding,
+- Brick layer’s scaffolding,

-Steel or tubular scaffolding,
+- Steel or tubular scaffolding,

-1. Brick Layer’s Scaffolding:
+1. Brick Layer’s Scaffolding

-They are provided on the building side of the standards and are secured in position by rope-lashing.
+They are provided on the building site of the standards and are secured in position by rope-lashing.
 Putlogs are lashed on the ledgers at one end and into the holes in the wall at the other end.

-2. Mason’s Scaffolding:
+2. Mason’s Scaffolding

-Since it is difficult to leave holes in the stone masonry to provide a bearing for the putlogs, in mason’s scaffolding two frames of standards, at a distance of 1.5 m from the first one.
+Since it is difficult to leave holes in the stone masonry to provide a bearing for the putlogs, in mason’s scaffolding two frames of standards at a distance of 1.5 m from the first one.
 Thus the mason’s scaffolding is entirely independent of the stone wall.

 Close mason’s scaffolding: They are supposed to carry loads of heavy blocks of stones and the stresses produced on account of the lifting device and hence they are made stronger by placing the standards at a fairly close distance apart.

-3. Steel Scaffolding:
+3. Steel Scaffolding

-The construction of steel scaffolding is essentially similar to that of timber scaffolding.
+The construction of steel scaffolding is similar to that of timber scaffolding.
 In this case, the wooden members are replaced by 38 mm to 64 mm diameter steel tubes and instead of rope-lashings, special types of steel couplets or fittings are used for connecting different members.

 The steel tubes used for scaffolding for normal building construction work are heavy class and of diameter varying from 40 to 60 mm.

 Although it works out to be costlier initially, but considering its several advantages and the increased number of reuses, it proves to be economical in the long run and hence it is being extensively used these days.

-Tubular scaffolding mounted on wheels can be used for carrying out the work of painting the walls, underside roofs etc.
+Tubular scaffolding mounted on wheels can be used for carrying out the work of painting the walls, underside roofs, etc.

-4. Needle Scaffolding:
+4. Needle Scaffolding